-This mindset shift to “this is what I need to do to help the buyer in their process” instead of “how much of my stuff can I sell this person” is critical so your sales process needs to be a rep focussed action with a buyer focussed outcome, to be buyer-centric.
+This mindset shift to “this is what I need to do to help the buyer in their process” instead of “how much of my stuff can I sell this person” is critical so your sales process needs to be a rep focused action with a buyer focussed outcome, to be buyer-centric.

-- Activities: what are the activities that are to be conducted by the rep at a certain stage of the process?
+- Activities: What are the activities that are to be conducted by the rep at a certain stage of the process?
 If at the Discovery Stage, what company methodology are they to use?
 What are the questions to ask?
 What are the typical objections and talk tracks linked to that stage that you can document?

-- Objectives: have this stated front and centre, so that reps know the reason for a business being in that stage.
-Before they enter into that call (Discovery, Second, Proposal Review Call etc.), the rep should feel secure that they know what the objective is
+- Objectives: Have this stated front and centre, so that reps know the reason for a business being in that stage.
+Before they enter into that call (Discovery, Second, Proposal Review Call etc.,), the rep should feel secure that they know what the objective is.

-- Tools: finally, document the tools a rep would need to conduct this stage of the sales process to the best of their ability.
+- Tools: Finally, document the tools a rep would need to conduct this stage of the sales process to the best of their ability.
 For example, if at the Prospecting/SQL stage, the tools will have more of a lead gen focus (I wrote another article on which technologies I like here), whereas at the Proposal stage, they will be using Proposal writing software (for example).